Hariton Lukić: Biography

 He was canonized by the unrecognized uncanonical Church, Eparchy of Raška and Prizren in exile on 16 May 2016 in the monastery of Saint John the Baptist in the village Ljuljaci although he is venerated by the laity of the canonical Serbian Orthodox Church.
+The date of his commemoration was set for September 28 (according to the old calendar), i.e. October 11 (according to the new calendar).